Gay club shooting suspect evaded Colorado's red flag gun law

 An online court records search did not turn up any formal charges filed against Aldrich in last year’s case.
 And in an update on a story on the bomb threat, The Gazette newspaper of Colorado Springs reported that prosecutors did not pursue any charges in the case and that records were sealed.

-El Paso County District Attorney Michael Allen declined to talk about the bomb threat incident in Monday’s news conference, citing a Colorado law forbidding comment on sealed cases.
+The Gazette also reported Sunday that it got a call from Aldrich in August asking that it remove a story about the incident.

-Under that law, Allen said, criminal cases that are dismissed are automatically sealed but prosecutors can ask a court to unseal them if they are relevant to later crimes.
-He suggested that could happen in this case.
+“There is absolutely nothing there, the case was dropped, and I’m asking you either remove or update the story,” Aldrich said in a voice message to an editor.
+“The entire case was dismissed.”

-The Gazette reported Sunday that it got a voicemail message from Aldrich in August asking that it remove a story about the incident because “the entire case was dismissed. … There is absolutely nothing there.”
+A spokesperson for the district attorney’s office, Howard Black, declined to comment on whether any charges were pursued.
+He said the shooting investigation will also include a study of the bomb threat.

 AP’s study of 19 states and the District of Columbia with red flag laws on their books found they have been used about 15,000 times since 2020, less than 10 times for every 100,000 adults in each state.
 Experts called that woefully low and hardly enough to make a dent in gun killings.